Osprey Poco LT Review

 The torso adjustment on this pack has very grippy Velcro, and while it isn't as challenging as some of the competition to change, it can be frustrating if the Velcro connects before you are ready.
 Also, it seems to have a shorter range than some of the competition, and we had it maxed out on our 5'9 tester.
 We recognize fitting a pack is somewhat subjective to wearer preference, but it might be noteworthy that taller than average parents might find the length wanting.

-Adjustments for the cockpit all need to be done with the baby out of the pack, and some were harder than others, thanks again to the super Velcro involved.
-We aren't convinced that the one size fits all shoulder harness is the best design.
+You must adjust the cockpit while the baby is out of the pack, and some were harder than others, thanks again to the super Velcro involved.
+We aren't convinced that the one-size-fits-all shoulder harness is the best design.

 The canopy for the LT is easy to deploy and tucks away into a zippered pocket when not in use.
-It seems to sit low and could be a problem for older kids as it was a close head to canopy spacing for our 7-month-old passenger during testing.
-It does, however, provide good coverage, and we like it when a pack offers a canopy as all-weather types require some cover.
+It seems to sit low and could be a problem for older kids as it was a close head-to-canopy spacing for our 7-month-old passenger during testing.
+However, it provides good coverage, and we appreciate it when a pack offers a canopy, as all-weather types require some cover.
 This pack also has a designated pocket for a hydration bladder, and it is easy to use and well-placed.

 Oddly, the kickstand on this pack is always out unless it is folded for transportation or storage.
 To fully set up the carrier for use, you must close the safety lock buckles, which are very tight and take significant effort.
 They create a stable frame for overall use.
 Even with the kickstand out all the time, the pack does not feel or look bulky.